charles-uno/charles-uno.github.io/_drafts/2017-02-12-dumbing-down-cube.md

 If you're a fluent player,

+The elder shows up to fight the lion, throws a punch.
+Before the punch lands, he bails to plant a garden.
+But the punch still lands and knocks out the lion.

 , put damage on the stack, then sacrifice the elder -- killing my lions and also getting yourself a land.

 > The basic rules don't talk about the steps of combat.
 Comprehensive rules are over 200 pages.